 The internet is rich with stain removal advice, but I’m a fan of the hydrogen peroxide/baking soda/Dawn detergent combination to remove even set-in stains.
 I’ve scored some stained but otherwise amazing items from thrift stores that just needed this TLC to bring them back to life.
 Don’t give up on fabric items just because they’re stained.

 7. Switch to LED Lightbulbs

-Gone are the days when energy-efficient LED bulbs cost upwards of $8 apiece.
-Dollar Tree sells them for a buck each, and many utility companies offer them for free through state-specific green living initiatives.
+Gone are the days when energy-efficient LED bulbs cost upward of $8 apiece.
+Dollar Tree sells them for $1.25 each, and many utility companies offer them for free through state-specific green living initiatives.
 I even had someone tell me that their utility company gave them out for free when they paid their bill in person!

 8. Find Your Local “Buy Nothing” Group

 Buy Nothing groups have sprung up all over the world and are a boon to those looking to step away from traditional consumerism.
 Whether you’re on the giving or receiving end, these neighborhood-specific online groups can stretch your hard-earned dollars.
 Visit BuyNothing.org to find your local group.

 Any parent will attest to the fact that little kids waste a lot of food.
 Make it a habit to serve less — with the opportunity for seconds — instead of portioning out full servings that inevitably get scraped into the trash.

 10. Scope Out Your Local Habitat for Humanity ReStore